The conservative alternative to Twitter wants to be a place for free speech for all. It turns out, rules still apply.

 “We initially attracted conservative users because they felt disenfranchised by other social media platforms,” Matze said in an email sent through a spokesperson.

 But Parler is quickly discovering the limits of free expression.
-On June 30, Matze took to Parler to explain its house rules, apparently frustrated with some of Parler’s new users testing the limits of its free-expression motto by posting pornographic images and obscenities.
+On June 30, Matze used Parler to explain its house rules, apparently frustrated with some of Parler’s new users testing the limits of its free-expression motto by posting pornographic images and obscenities.

-Parler is facing the same evolution that bigger social media companies have confronted for years — balancing free expression with creating safe and inviting online communities.
+Parler is facing the same evolution bigger social media companies have confronted for years — balancing free expression with creating safe and inviting online communities.
 Twitter early on referred to itself as “the free-speech wing of the free-speech party.”
 Facebook chief executive Mark Zuckerberg maintained through the company’s early years that it is not a publisher, but a neutral platform.
 Facebook is still a place for free expression, Zuckerberg said in a speech last year, but he acknowledged some speech that is harmful and infringes on others’ rights shouldn’t be allowed.

 Online conversations are complicated.
 Facebook has a six-part document outlining its community standards.
 Twitter has eight separate sections under its set of rules that just oversee safety.
 Facebook and Google-owned YouTube pay tens of thousands of content moderators to review material on their sites and enforce their policies.